cyberbotics/webots-doc/guide/controller-plugin.md

 complete motion API in the reference manual.

 The motion editor (cf. the [figure](#motion-editor-view)) is a GUI helping to create motions which can be played by a robot.
-It is implemented in the Qt utils library, and is embedded inside the generic robot window plugin.
-This implies that the motion editor is accessible only if the robot is linked (cf. the Robot::window field) with either the generic window, or on a window using the Qt utils library's corresponding widget.
+This editor is implemented as a Qt widget of the legacy generic window (deprecated).
+This implies that the motion editor is accessible only if the robot is linked with either the generic window i.e. by setting the `Robot.window` field to `generic_window`.

 In the motion editor different fonts and colors are used to identify the status of poses and motor states: modified items are displayed using bold font,